 The Shipwreck of Georgetown PEI

-24 November 2023 | Back to the Blog
+24 November 2023 | Back to the Blog | Itineraries

 On a cool, misty day, a small island appears in the distance off the coast of Georgetown, Prince Edward Island.
 Known as Poxy Island to the locals, this little piece of land holds a mysterious wonder – the wreck of a ship from many years ago.
 Its exposed shell makes visitors who stumble upon it at low tide wonder what its past may have looked like.
 Was it a pirate vessel lost centuries ago while searching for hidden treasure?
 Was the weathered ship grounded ashore by an unpredictable storm?
 Many may not know the story of this vessel but if you ask the older locals down at the dock, they’ll be sure to tell you the truth.
 How it drifts between this world and the next, fading in and out of existence within the sand.